EliavYair1/Mardi-Graa-project/README.md

 # installation

-To run it just type in the terminal : live-server. its responsive for desctop , tablet and mobile hope you will enjoy viewing it like i did creating it.
+To run it just type in the terminal : live-server. its responsive for desktop , tablet and mobile hope you will enjoy viewing it like i did creating it.